judithyueli/mexBBFMM2D/README.md

 ```

 If you have trouble with setting up mex, see [here](http://www.mathworks.com/support/sysreq/previous_releases.html)

-####Step 1B:  Download the code from https://github.com/judithyueli/mexBBFMM2D/archive/master.zip
+####Step 1b:  Download the code from https://github.com/judithyueli/mexBBFMM2D/archive/master.zip

 A folder called `mexBBFMM2D` should appear, which includes the folders
-`BBFMM2D\` and `Eigen\`, as well as one example m-files (`callmxFMM2D.m`) that we will use in this quick start quide.
+`BBFMM2D\` and `Eigen\`, as well as an m-file called (`compilemex.m`) and an example m-file (`callmxFMM2D.m`) that we will use in this quick start quide.
 These files will be used to compile, set-up, test and use the `BBFMM2D`.
-The user only needs to change this m-file.
+The user only needs to change these m-files.
 No modifications will be needed to the contents of the folder `BBFMM2D` which includes the c++ source code.

 ####Step 2: Compile the mex file